libraryofcelsus/Aetherius_AI_Assistant/readme.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

--Added Experimental Different Instruct formating for Oobabooga api chatbot.
+•Added Experimental Different Instruct formating for Oobabooga api chatbot.
 Barley works for now.

--Added Qdrant Version of basic OpenAi Chatbot, updated the scripts and they should now follow the conversation track again.
+•Added Qdrant Version of basic OpenAi Chatbot, updated the scripts and they should now follow the conversation track again.
 That being said, most development has now moved to the Oobabooga version.

 ------